 Life Will Never Be The Same!

-The aliens have begun to shut down the planet in a series of natural Cataclysms.
+The aliens have begun to shut down Earth in a series of natural Cataclysms.

 What follows is a race against time to save humanity.